-Which one of the following is the recommended treatment for vulvovaginal candidiasis in this individual?
+Which one of the following is the recommended treatment for vulvovaginal candidiasis in this woman?

 Sign In or Register Progress Not Saved!